CodeFoodPixels/lukeb.co.uk/src/posts/building-the-new-leedsjs-website.md

 title: Building the new LeedsJS website
 date: 2019-11-11 10:30:00
 tags:
-  - community
+  - Community
-  - meetups
+  - Meetups
-  - web development
+  - Web Development
 ---

 At the end of 2018, I announced that I was setting a 6 month deadline for LeedsJS to move away from Meetup.
 At the time they charged $90 for 6 months as an organiser, which I was paying out of my own pocket.
 At the time of writing, this has been raised to $98.94.